rahul051296/small-talk-rasa-stack/data/data.md

 - please help me
 - can you help us
 - do me a favor
+- are you gonna help me?
+- you ready to answer my question?

 ## intent:smalltalk.agent.chatbot
 - you are chatbot